 Why are some major hotel companies no longer included in the Company revenue census?

 Some hotel companies, including Marriott International Inc. and Hyatt Hotels Corp., long ago stopped publicly reporting their food-and-and-beverage revenue.
 Despite that, NRN continued to model estimated results based on past performance, indirect indicators included in public reports and industry trends.
-However with no new information available to refresh and fine tune our revenue-estimating models, we have decided to discontinue coverage of such groups to focus on organizations for which more reliable information can be found and whose inclusion will strengthen the validity of the Top 100 and Second 100.
-A number of hotel and casino operators, who through public reports provide a significant amount of information about their food-and-beverage operations that NRN can report or model to estimate domestic results, remain in the Company census, including Caesars Entertainment Corp., Host Hotels & Resorts Inc. and MGM Resorts International.
+However with no new information available to refresh and fine tune our revenue-estimating models, we have decided to discontinue coverage of such groups to focus on organizations that either report food-and-beverage numbers or for which more reliable information can be found on which to base estimates.